adhorn/aws-fis-templates-cdk/README.md

 ### [Network Access Control List faults](https://github.com/adhorn/aws-fis-templates-cdk/tree/main/lib/fis-experiments/nacl-faults)
 - Including:
-    - Modify Nacls associated with subnets to deny traffic in a particular AZ.
+    - Modifying Nacls associated with subnets that belong to a particular AZ to deny traffic in that AZ.

 ## Prerequisites: